I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: on Simulated Distributions

+This allows for complex dependencies (e.g., the base feature can influence availability and value of the optional features), while also allowing to compute the ground truth \PUC model relatively easy.
+Formally, we suggest the following assertions and show that they will result in logistic models for each set of features present:

-Intuitively, after ensuring that the base feature model has a logistic form (C1), the next two assumptions follow directly from the graphical dependency model (C2, C3), see \Cref{fig:relaxeddependencemain}.
+Intuitively, after ensuring that the base feature model has a logistic form (C1), the next two assumptions follow directly from the graphical dependency model (C2, C3), see \Cref{fig:relaxeddependence}.
 C4 suggests the availability should sigmoidally depend on the base features with a different offset for each class.
 The last condition (C5) allows the $z_i$ to depend on the base features $\bb$ with the same $\bv_i$ for both classes $y$.
 However, a different offset by the coefficient $\tau_i$ can be added for each class.
+The entire distribution can be specified through the parameters $\bw$, $t$, and $\bm{u}_i$, $\bm{v}_i$, $\lambda_i$, $\tau_i(0)$, $\tau_i(1)$ and $s_i$ for each missing feature in $i=1\ldots r$.

 In this special case, we can show that each of the models required will have the form of logistic regression again.
+We start by determining some density ratios that will arise later: